 During the years it took me to better understand the blessing that "Hope is my middle name," I changed a lot of things in my life.
 Trying to make my body whole, I learned the virtues of clean eating and clean products.
 Trying to survive miscarriages, I realized the value of all my relationships--family and friends.
 And trying to save money for fertility treatments, David and I became debt-free.
 God blessed me with wholeness in so many areas, even though He never gave me a child of my own.

-Amanda has a bachelor of arts in Religious Studies from Rhodes College and a master of theological studies in Hebrew Scripture and Interpretation from Harvard University.
-She contributed to The Voice Bible translation as a translator, writer, and editor, and she has been a content editor and ghost writer for popular Christian authors.
-Amanda maintains a blog, Healthy and Hopeful, where she encourages women to live whole lives in community with God, family, and each other.
-Her first book, Barren among the Fruitful: Navigating Infertility with Hope, Wisdom, and Patience was released by HarperCollins Christian Publishers on October 7, 2014.
-Amanda and David recently moved from Denver, Colorado, to Chattanooga, Tennessee, and they look forward to new friends and new adventures in the "Scenic City."
+Amanda Hope Haley has a bachelor of arts in Religious Studies from Rhodes College and a master of theological studies in Hebrew Scripture and Interpretation from Harvard University.
+Amanda maintains a blog where she encourages women to live whole lives in community with God, family, and each other.
+She is currently writing an as-yet untitled book for Harvest House Publishers about the importance of historical, literary, and textual context when interpreting Scripture.
+Her first book, Barren among the Fruitful: Navigating Infertility with Hope, Wisdom, and Patience was released by HarperCollins Christian Publishers in 2014.
+She contributed to The Voice Bible translation as a translator, writer, and editor; and she has been a content editor and ghost writer for popular Christian authors.
+Amanda and David live in Chattanooga, Tennessee, with their always-entertaining basset hound, Copper.